src-run/cocoa-markdown-library/tests/Fixtures/markdown/extended/provided.md

 An inline link https://src.run that should be transformed into a HTML hyperlink automatically.

-This paragraph is special, as it contains a {pull quote that will be given a special treatment by duplicating the content in a data-pull-link attribute} which allows you to use special CSS to position the attribute content in whatever pull quote style you'd like.
+This paragraph is special, as it contains a {>pull quote that will be given a special treatment by duplicating the content in a data-pull-link attribute} which allows you to use special CSS to position the attribute content in whatever pull quote style you'd like.

-Alternatively, this paragraph should not cause a pull quote to be created with only an opening { and no closing bracket closing it.
-Even more, you can escape the pull quote behavior \{using a forward slash before the opening bracket}.
+Alternatively, this paragraph should not cause a pull quote to be created with only an opening {> and no closing bracket closing it.
+Even more, you can escape the pull quote behavior \{>using a forward slash before the opening bracket}.
+Also, brackets { without a greater than sign} don't cause pull quotes and escaping the greater than sign {\> works as well.}

 ---